Autism Social Skills: How to Enhance Social Interaction

 Therapists use different teaching strategies for students to cope with common social situations.
 This would include teaching a child with autism how to play, talk, share, and work with other children his/her age.
 Some sessions are also conducted in a group setting to encourage children to apply what they have learned.

 Most schools with autism programs have social skills training available.
-You can visit Autism Society of America to check for social skills therapists in your area.
+You can visit the Autism Society of America to check for social skills therapists in your area.

 Strategies for teaching and developing social skills